Gothic Quarter Walking Tour, Barcelona

 Tip:

-For a delightful escape, discover the secluded tree-filled café during the summer.
-It may be slightly hidden (follow the steps leading down into the courtyard), but it offers a warm and friendly atmosphere, along with delicious food and drinks.
-Enjoy sitting amidst medieval buildings, surrounded by the tranquility of nature.
+For a delightful escape during the summer, discover the secluded onsite tree-filled café.
+It may be slightly hidden (follow the steps leading down into the courtyard) but offers a warm and friendly atmosphere, along with delicious food and drinks.

 5